chuk001/Azure-dev/README.md

 # Azure-dev
-This is a repo for Azure devops
+This is a repo for Azure devops.

+# Edited on the cloud shell